LeRoy Homer Jr.: Early life

-Homer, son of a West German woman and an American soldier who was stationed in West Germany, grew up on Long Island in New York, where he always dreamed of flying.
+Homer, son of a West German woman and an American soldier who was stationed in West Germany, grew up on Long Island in New York.
+He was one of nine children, and seven of his siblings were girls.
 As a child, he assembled model airplanes, collected aviation memorabilia and read books on aviation.
+Whenever the family held events where men weren't invited, his father would take him to McArthur Airport where they would watch the planes takeoff and land.
 He was 15 years old when he started flight instruction in a Cessna 152.
 Working part-time jobs after school to pay for flying lessons, he completed his first solo trip at the age of 16 and obtained his private pilot's certificate in 1983.
 Homer graduated from Ss.
 Cyril and Methodius School in 1979 and St. John the Baptist Diocesan High School in 1983.

 Career and personal life

 He entered the United States Air Force Academy as a member of the class of 1987.
 As an upperclassman, he was a member of Cadet Squadron 31.
 He graduated on May 27, 1987, and was commissioned as a second lieutenant in the U.S. Air Force.

 After completing his USAF pilot training in 1988, he was assigned to McGuire Air Force Base in New Jersey, flying a Lockheed C-141 Starlifter.
 While on active duty, he served in the Gulf War and later supported operations in Somalia.
 He received many commendations, awards and medals during his military career.
 In 1993, he was named the Twenty-First Air Force "Aircrew Instructor of the Year".
 Homer achieved the rank of captain before his honorable discharge from active duty in 1995 and his acceptance of a reserve commission in order to continue his career as an Air Force officer.

 Homer continued his military career as a member of the U.S. Air Force Reserve, initially as a C-141 instructor pilot with the 356th Airlift Squadron at Wright-Patterson Air Force Base in Ohio, then subsequently as an Academy Liaison Officer, recruiting potential candidates for both the Air Force Academy and the Air Force Reserve Officer Training Corps.
 During his time in the Air Force Reserve, he achieved the rank of major.

 Homer continued his flying career by joining United Airlines in May 1995.
-His first assignment was Second Officer on the Boeing 727.
-He then upgraded to First Officer on the Boeing 757/Boeing 767 in 1996, where he remained until September 11, 2001.
+He briefly worked as a flight engineer, before becoming a First Officer on the Boeing 757/Boeing 767 in 1996, where he remained until his death.

-Homer married his wife, Melodie, on May 24, 1998, and his first child, Laurel, was born in late November 2000.
+Homer married his wife, Melodie, on May 24, 1998, and his daughter, Laurel, was born in late November 2000.
 They resided together in Marlton, New Jersey.